airsus/automagic/README.md

 4. In **Automagic**: Create a new project using the newly created data and project folders.

 #### 2.3.4.
 Adding Data to an Existing Project
+If you would like to add some new subjects, or files to your existing project you could use this option.

 1. Add subject folders to your data folder using Finder (Mac), Explorer (Windows) or your Linux equivalent.
 2. Refresh the **Automagic** GUI using one of these options:
  * Start or restart **Automagic**.